-Years ago, skiing was considered to be an activity only for the rich and famous – aristocracy and celebrities who spent their winters in the mountains whooshing down beautifully-groomed pistes.
-Nowadays, skiing and snowboarding are frequented by a wider range of holidaymakers, meaning that there are now plenty more high-end aprés-ski resorts to choose from.
+Years ago, skiing was considered to be an activity only for the rich and famous – aristocracy and celebrities who spent their winters in the mountains whooshing down beautifully groomed pistes and finishing of slinging back something warming in an après-ski bar.
+Nowadays, skiing and snowboarding are frequented by a wider range of holidaymakers, meaning that there are now plenty more luxury ski resorts to choose from.

 If you’re looking for a luxury resort, the finest facilities and second-to-none service, Oliver’s Travels is here to help.
-Not only do we offer a range of breathtaking chalets and a concierge service to match, but by analysing a variety of factors, we’ve also found out which European ski resorts are in fact the most luxurious when it comes to the aprés-ski experience.
+Not only do we offer a range of breathtaking chalets and a concierge service to match, but by analysing a variety of factors, we’ve also found out which European ski resorts are in fact the most luxurious when it comes to the après-ski experience.
 This includes the number of Michelin Guide restaurants, the number of spas available and the number of high-end designer shops.
+Read on to find out our pick of the best luxury après-ski resorts in Europe!

 1. Zermatt, Switzerland